-Record your determination of No Effect on species or habitats covered by NOAA Fisheries.
+Record your determination of No Effect on species or habitats covered by NMFS.

 Maintain documentation in your Environmental Review Record.
 For example, a map showing that your project is not in or upstream of a watershed of a listed species.